francesco-innocenti/Neuro_AI_Papers/README.md

 [The Mutual Inspirations of Machine Learning and Neuroscience](https://www.sciencedirect.com/science/article/pii/S089662731500255X) by Helmstaedter (2015)

-Focusing on classification tasks, this perspective outlines how machine learning has helped with the analysis of the complex, high-dimensional neuroscience datasets (e.g., connectomics), pointing to their limitations as a motivation for solving the classification tricks of the brain.
+Focusing on the topic of classification, this perspective outlines how machine learning has helped with the analysis of the  high-dimensional neuroscience datasets (e.g., connectomics), and points to their limitations as a motivation for solving the classification tricks of the brain.